mverbaas/mverbaas.github.io/_posts/2022-06-10-VSCode-Git.md

 ## Conclusion

 Three very nice additions to the already great tool that VSCode is.
 These are just some highlights from the complete [release notes](https://code.visualstudio.com/updates/v1_68), be sure the read the rest of them.
-There is also a release party schedule, which you can follow here on [youtube](https://youtu.be/t01EtPOKd_4).
+There is also a release party scheduled, which you can follow here on [youtube](https://youtu.be/t01EtPOKd_4).